viniciusccouti/ChatBot_withChatGPT/README.md

 Besides that make sure that you have open ai library installed in your IDE(e.g. Jupyter,Pycharm,VS Code).

-For this chatGPT works you just need to copy and paste the code and replace xyz to
+For this chatGPT works you just need to copy and paste the code and replace xyz to the API key that you created.